 When I arrived I had no containers to store my meals in.
 I was happy to buy things in long-lasting materials and then have free containers ready to use.
 Also, I make my own cosmetics, so I know I can use it for that too.

-Once you get enough of the containers, you can just shop in a bulk.
+If you have enough containers, you can just shop in a bulk.
 All you need is your produce bags and you’re good to go.
 At the markets, bulk food shops, co-ops this option is always available.
+Yet, I like to shop in a bulk always at the farmers’ markets as bulk-food shops tend to be expensive.

 - Go vegan or at least vegetarian